 Your final grade will be based on the total points you have earned throughout the semester.
 After each assignment is graded your point value will be posted into the Canvas grade book.
-You will be able to keep track of your total points throughout the semester at the course Canvas site.
-Grading rubrics are available for each weekly forum.
-(For more refer to the Canvas help menu.)
+You will be able to keep track of your total points throughout the semester at the course

+Canvas site.
+Grading rubrics are available.
 Points can only be earned by completing the above assignments by the deadline.
 There will be no extra credit available.
 A grade of "C" is considered "satisfactory, a "B" is good and an "A" is excellent.
 My grading criteria is based on the belief that meeting the basic assignment criteria is satisfactory so a "C".
 To earn a grade higher a student must reach beyond the basics and do more than the basic assignment criteria.
 An excellent student demonstrates initiative.
 The difference between doing what is spelled out in the assignment and thinking about how to deepen the assignment what demonstrates excellence.
 By taking it to the next level you are demonstrating your advanced leaning and commitment to excelling.
 Assignments are due by 11:59 P.M. on the due date given.
 Late assignments are accepted for up to two weeks after the due date (except assignments due within two weeks of the end of the semester) but will be graded down a full letter grade for each week or portion of a week.
-After two weeks assignments, will not be accepted.